Travel Alerts, Notices & Warnings

 The Office of Foreign Assets Control administers and enforces economic sanctions programs primarily against countries and groups of individuals, such as terrorists and narcotics traffickers.
 The sanctions can be either comprehensive or selective, using the blocking of assets and trade restrictions to accomplish foreign policy and national security goals.
-A number, but not all sanctioned countries are under a DOS Travel Warning.
-Travel for university related purposes to a sanctioned country requires consultation with UVA's Office of Export Controls.
+Most sanctioned countries have a DOS Travel Advisory of Level 3 or 4.
+Stdent travel for university related purposes to a sanctioned country requires a petition for an exemption to the Policy on Student International Trave and consultation with UVA's Office of Export Controls.

 U.S. Department of State Travel Advisories

 The U.S. Department of State has revised Consular Safety and Security Messaging.
 Changes were implemented 1/10/18.
 The new messaging replaces what were previously known as Travel Warnings, Travel Alerts, and Emergency Messages.
 The new advisories employ four levels of advice: Level 1 “Exercise Normal Precautions” – color code blue, Level 2 “Exercise Increased Caution” – color code yellow, Level 3 “Reconsider Travel” – color code orange, and Level 4 “Do Not Travel” – color code red.
 A Travel Advisory has been published for every country.
 A Travel Advisory may also be issued for a particular region of a country.
 A region of a country may also be assessed as “High Risk”.
 For more information on the new travel advisory levels and recommendations, click here.